-The course is made more interesting with a number of guest speakers coming to class, as well as a fashion parade of wearable art created in class.
+The course is made more interesting with a several guest speakers coming to class, as well as a recycled fashion runway of outfits created in class.

 This course is suitable for students who are keen to pursue a career in a Beauty related area as well as those who wish to focus on their well-being or to develop their creativity, or just purely for pleasure.